unixorn/online-devops-meetups/README.md

 #### Denver

 This takes place on Thursday mornings at 8am MDT (1400 in the one true time zone, UTC).

+The meeting is informal and discusses topics ranging from the strictly technical to books, recipes and occasionally Colorado-specific topics like which restaurants are still doing takeout.

 Details are posted in `#coffeeops-online` on the [hangops slack](https://hangops.slack.com/) and in `#remote` in the [coffeeops slack](https://coffeeops.slack.com).
 This is an informal free-for-all about technology, coping with suddenly being remote, and at least partially an excuse to be social.

 Not posting meet links publicly because of drivebys.

 #### Seattle

 Seattle CoffeeOps takes place every other Friday morning at 8am PDT (1500 in the one true time zone, UTC).

 Details are posted in `#coffeeops-online` on the [hangops slack](https://hangops.slack.com/) and in `#remote` in the [coffeeops slack](https://coffeeops.slack.com).

 Not posting meet links publicly because of drivebys.

 #### Santa Clara

 Santa Clara CoffeeOps takes place every Wednesday moring at 8am PDT (1500 in the one true time zone, UTC).

-Details are posted in
-`#southbay` in the [coffeeops slack](https://coffeeops.slack.com).
+Details are posted in `#southbay` in the [coffeeops slack](https://coffeeops.slack.com).
 This meetup changes between formal with a [Lean Coffee](https://leancoffee.org/) format, and free-for-all, covering such topics as books, planning, life, kids, technology, and anything else that comes up.

 Not posting meet links publicly because of drivebys.

 ### Ops Virtual Happy Hour

-This takes place on Monday evenings from 1730 MDT to 2000 MDT (2330-0300 UTC).
+This takes place on Monday evenings from 1800 MDT to 2030 MDT (0000-0330 UTC).

+This is a free-form meeting and focused more on being social than discussing strictly technical topics.
 Details are posted in `#coffeeops-online` on the [hangops slack](https://hangops.slack.com/) and in `#remote` in the [coffeeops slack](https://coffeeops.slack.com).

 Not posting meet links publicly because of drivebys.